charlesxu90/phbuilder/README.md

     ```
     In the latter case, the initial lambda values will be guessed based on the system ph together with the pKa specified in lambdagrouptypes.dat.

-4. Add a periodic box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)):
+5. Add a periodic box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)):
     ```
     gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5
     ```

-5. Add solvent (if not already present) by e.g. (see [gmx solvate](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-solvate.html)):
+6. Add solvent (if not already present) by e.g. (see [gmx solvate](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-solvate.html)):
     ```
     gmx solvate -cp box.pdb -p topol.top -o solvated.pdb
     ```

+7. (Optional) [gmx solvate](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-solvate.html) is a relatively basic program and will by default add solvent simply based on the van der Waals radii of the solute.
+This can lead to water molecules being generated in locations where there should not be any (e.g. hydrophobic pockets).
+It is good practice to check this, and if this occurs in your system, we recommend you to utilize the included [clean_after_solvate.py](scripts/clean_after_solvate.py) script.

-6. Add the appropriate number of positive/negative ions and buffers to ensure a net-neutral system:
+8. Add the appropriate number of positive/negative ions and buffers to ensure a net-neutral system:
     ```
     phbuilder neutralize -f solvated.pdb
     ```